-Prospective students who want to pursue a certificate in radiologic technology can find fully accredited programs by the American Registry of Radiologic Technologists (ARRT) in on-campus formats.
-Online and hybrid programs are offered to post-baccalaureate students and working dental assistants.
+Prospective students who want to pursue an associate's degree in radiologic technology can find fully accredited programs by the American Registry of Radiologic Technologists (ARRT) in on-campus formats.
 Completion of these programs can lead to certification by the ARRT and preparedness for the appropriate state-administered licensing exam.

-The average length of certificate programs in radiologic technology is two years, including summer sessions.
+The average length of these programs in radiologic technology is two years, including summer sessions.
 Students combine traditional classroom instruction with on-site training at local clinical facilities.
-Some facilities require them to undergo a background check to be accepted into the program.
-After completing the program, graduates can apply to be registered as a certified radiologic technician by the American Registry of Radiologic Technologists.
+After completing the program, graduates can apply to be registered as a certified radiologic technologist by the American Registry of Radiologic Technologists.